-We photographed new recording Artist Lainey Wright last month and are stoked to share not only the images with you, but some behind the scenes shots and set ups as well!
+We photographed new recording Artist Lainey Wright awhile back and are stoked to share not only the images with you, but some behind the scenes shots and set ups as well!
 Check out the shoot!

 We started off shooting in the amazing Westlight Studio in Franklin, TN which has some awesome set-ups and gear for any type of photo and even some video work!
 Check them out if you’re interested in a rental and tell them we sent you.

 Here is the set-up of this series of images.
 I loved the natural light coming through the windows, and after our direction meeting with the artist, we knew that she wanted a softer look to the shots.
 So, with that in mind, we intentionally slowed the shutter down to drag some of that natural light in and wrap around Lainey to give it that soft airy look.